 Kate Middleton and Meghan Markle have been surrounded by rumours of distance, though there is now said to be a sweet sign the sisters-in-law could be healing their relationship.

 - Kate Middleton has reportedly been “reaching out” to Meghan Markle following the birth of the Sussexes’ first daughter, Lilibet Diana.

 - The Duchess of Cambridge is said to be keen to “build up a relationship” with her sister-in-law despite recent rumours of distance.

 - In other royal news, the heartwarming reason why Prince Harry could return to the UK has been revealed.

-Kate Middleton and Meghan Markle’s relationship has been under the spotlight ever since shocking rumours circulated that one of the royal duchesses made the other cry in the lead-up to Prince Harry and Meghan’s wedding in May 2018.
-Though some reports alleged at the time that it was the Duchess of Sussex who brought her sister-in-law to tears, Meghan later addressed this in her and Harry’s Oprah interview, suggesting it was the other way round.
+Kate Middleton and Meghan Markle’s relationship has been under the spotlight ever since shocking rumours circulated following Prince Harry and Meghan’s wedding in May 2018.
+Meghan Markle's wedding dress stole the show on the day, though some reports alleged at the time that the Duchess of Sussex brought her sister-in-law to tears over the bridesmaid dresses.
+However, Meghan later addressed this in her and Harry’s Oprah interview, suggesting it was the other way round.

 Now it's been suggested that Kate and Meghan are working on healing their relationship.
 Prince Harry and Meghan announced the birth of their first daughter, Lilibet ‘Lili’ Diana last month and fans were quick to praise Prince William and Kate for their “classy” response.
 And it seems the arrival of baby Lilibet could have changed things between the two duchesses for the better.